ishapatel185/Movie-Recommendation-System/README.md

 - Efficient recommendation generation based on movie attributes.

 ## Dataset
-The dataset used for the movie recommender system is obtained from TMDB Movie Metadata.
+The dataset used for the movie recommender system is obtained from https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata .
 It contains information about various movies, including their unique identifiers, titles, overviews, genres, keywords, cast, and crew.
 This dataset is suitable for analyzing film data and building recommendation models.

 ## User Interface